Substancia/React-2048/README.md

+# 2048 on React

+Simple recreation of game 2048 in React.

+Run `npm i` for installing dependancies.
+Run `npm start` to run the app.

+This app is part of assignment by Ather.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).